 The springs are very soft to bathe in; there is no sulfur in the springs, and with no limestone, has few minerals.
 According to water tests done by Mark Harvey, owner of the springs, the water is pure and drinkable.

 The sand was soft as baby powder underfoot, sinking down ankle-deep in places.
-Streams of bubbles erupted from the soft sand underfoot, whilst a cloud of steam filled the air.
+Streams of bubbles erupted from the soft sand underfoot, the air thick with steam.

 Drying off, it was off to the lodge for a shower.
 The lodges were wooden buildings fully decorated with local handicrafts.
 In the common dining hall, we sat elbow to know with the other guests of the lodges, enjoying a few gin and tonics.
 We didn’t opt for the delicious menu on offer from the kitchen.
 Instead, on our backpackers budgets, we ate beans on toast, joining in the community meal nevertheless.